What is a labour agreement?

 Labour agreements can specify terms and conditions that are not normally applicable to a typical temporary or permanent visa.
 These terms and conditions can be put in place by any of the parties’ but ultimately must be approved by all parties.
 Naturally, these terms and conditions are normally specified by the government and usually have to do with skill level requirements, the length of time an employee will be granted access to Australia, where they must live and work to comply with their visa conditions and so on.

-Employers looking to create a labour agreement need to prove that they went to great efforts to employ Australian residents first, including working with peak industry bodies to ensure that local residents receive the first opportunity at the jobs being made available.
+Employers and businesses looking to create a labour agreement need to prove that they went to great efforts to employ Australian residents first, including working with peak industry bodies to ensure that local residents receive the first opportunity at the jobs being made available.
 In forming a labour agreement, consultations will need to have been had with these industry bodies to settle the specifics of any new labour agreements.
 Again, this is something that we can assist you with.

 There are four types of labour agreements which are;